cekrem/cekrem.github.io/content/posts/parse-dont-validate-typescript.md

 `safeParse` returns `{ success: true, data }` or `{ success: false, error }` — same shape as what I built above, different field names.
 The `.brand()` call is purely type-level, exactly like the hand-rolled symbol trick; nothing happens at runtime.
 What you get is the parser and the type from one definition, which structurally enforces the parser/type co-location boundary I was asking you to enforce by hand a few sections ago.
 That alone is worth the dependency.

 But — and this is the part I keep coming back to — Zod doesn't change the _mindset problem_.
 It just makes the right thing easier.
 You still have to choose to use it at every boundary.
 You still have to resist the temptation to type-assert your way out of an error message.
 You still have to remember that a `User` from the network is not a `User` until something has parsed it.
-The library is a tool.
-The discipline is yours.
+Zod makes that discipline a lot cheaper.
+It doesn't make it optional.

 (I mentioned this briefly in [Why TypeScript Won't Save You](/posts/why-typescript-wont-save-you/), and it's the same point: the language won't enforce the boundary, so you have to.)

 ## The smaller principle

 If I had to compress King's idea into a sentence I'd actually remember at 11pm before a release: _make the type system carry the proof, not your memory_.
 Every time you check something and don't encode the result in a type, you're asking your future self to remember.
 Future you will not remember.
 Future you is debugging a different bug, on three hours of sleep, and is going to assume the validation already happened because of course it did, look at all these `if` statements.
-Validators leak.
-Parsers don't.

 In TypeScript this means leaning on three things the language _does_ give you, even if it gives them grudgingly: branded types for nominal-ish identity, discriminated unions for honest error handling, and a strict boundary between `unknown` (what came from outside) and your domain types (what you've earned the right to trust).
-None of it is as clean as Elm.
-All of it is better than the alternative.
+It's nowhere near as clean as Elm, but it beats the alternative by a good margin.

 I still write validators sometimes.
 I'm not going to pretend I refactor every codebase I touch into a parsing pipeline — that would be a lie, and also probably bad use of my time.
 But when I find myself adding the third defensive `if` in three different files, all checking the same thing, I know what's happened.
 I validated when I should have parsed.
 The information is there.
 It just isn't in the type.